 This will not only tell you the solutions that are already available in the marketplace, but it’ll also let you know if anyone else knows about your idea.
 This will give you some idea of how much you’ll need to educate your audience on your product or solution.

 You can use Reddit to gather topic ideas or gather pain points your audience may be having.
 The research process works about the same way as Quora but may be slightly more difficult to navigate since it’s not all in Q&A form.
 Simply sign up, type in your keyword or topic and browse the results!
 Be sure to look out for patterns where you see them.

 Outside of using the topic results found on Soolve.
-Going to Amazon directly can offer a vast ocean of information especially if you plan on selling physical products through ecommerce or books.
-A short-cut is using Amazon’s Best-Sellers page and search based on your category.
+Going to Amazon directly can offer a vast ocean of information especially if you plan on selling physical products through e-commerce or books.
+A short-cut is using Amazon’s Best-Sellers page and searches based on your category.

 If you are mainly focused on creating and selling digital products, Amazon and YouTube may not be the best places to find ideas.
 However, platforms like Lynda, Udemy or Teachable could offer a lot better insight when it comes to finding topics that will sell well.

 SEMRush is like a buffet in the world of SEO tools.
-In that it gives a little bit of everything providing insight into a websites traffic, paid advertising, social media and keyword ranking performance.
+In that, it gives a little bit of everything providing insight into a website’s traffic, paid advertising, social media and keyword ranking performance.
 This tool is great for gathering information on your competitors to see which keywords and ads are performing best.
-It’s also good for giving you an overall view at how your own marketing campaigns are going.
+It’s also good for giving you an overall view of how your own marketing campaigns are going.